 3. Begin the claims process with your insurance company.

 Your insurance company will guide you through the claims process and contact the other driver’s insurance provider on your behalf, if the person who hit your car left a note.
 If someone hit your car and didn’t leave a note, you’ll have to file a claim using your own collision coverage or uninsured motorist protection, assuming you carry these coverage types.

-4. Insurance to Use If Your Car Is Hit While Parked
+Insurance To Use If Someone Hits Your Parked Car

 If your car is hit while parked, you can use your collision insurance or uninsured/underinsured motorist coverage to pay for the damage.
 Both types of coverage typically have a deductible, though, which means you’ll probably pay something out of pocket to get your car fixed.
 You’ll also be subject to your policy limits, so you’ll be responsible for any cost that exceeds your coverage terms.